 Commercial vs Non-Commercial

 Concord Terrazzo Company representatives speak with architects and designers from the United States and other countries around the world about their terrazzo projects.
 Some architects are learning about terrazzo for the first time.
 Schools are among the top projects requesting terrazzo, but we collaborate with architects in designing samples for projects like cafes, air force bases, sports stadiums, libraries, hotels, and other commercial projects.
-Among our terrazzo sample designs, architects love selecting white terrazzo finishes; however, we have noticed architects exploring more customization in their terrazzo designs opting to go with various combinations of aggregates in any colors.
+Among our terrazzo sample designs, architects love selecting white terrazzo finishes; however, we have noticed architects exploring more customization in their terrazzo designs opting to go with various combinations of aggregates in any color.
 Concord Terrazzo Company recommends the use of materials to maximize LEED points for their projects.

-At times, Concord Terrazzo Company is approached by residential end-users who are looking to spice up their living, dining and kitchen spaces.
+At times, Concord Terrazzo Company is approached by residential end-users who are looking to spice up their living, dining, and kitchen spaces.
 With terrazzo trending, countertops, kitchen islands, and shower stalls are often sought after.